Stinger-22/itspl-task/README.md

  - [Found: manually inspected in Postman] Contact List DELETE endpoint is not working if followed by API docs (Error 503)
  - [Found: manually inspected in Firefox with DevTools] API docs doesn't have information on how to delete one contact.
 Endpoint to get/put/delete contact needs auth and looks like `url/contacts/{{contactId}}`
  - [Found: manually guessed in Postman] API endpoint to patch contact is `url/contacts/{{contactId}}`
+ - Limits:
+   - contact required fields: firstName, lastName
+   - firstName, lastName: empty not allowed
+   - birthdate YYYY-mm-dd: empty not allowed, year any 4 numbers, month only 2 numbers and [01; 12], day only 2 numbers and [01;31]
+   - email: empty not allowed, same as in user tests
+   - phone: empty not allowed, strange validation - can't test it thoroughly
+   - stree1, street2, city: empty is allowed, max len 40
+   - stateProvince: empty is allowed, max len 20
+   - postalCode: empty not allowed, only numbers, len is [3; 7]
+   - country: empty is allowed, max len 40